How to access EODATA using boto3 on CREODIAS

 How to execute scripts found in this article

-The method of executing the scripts is different, depending on the operating system of your choice.
+The method of executing the scripts varies depending on the operating system of your choice.

 How to execute scripts using Linux command line